Read time: 3 minutes

 Being underweight in pregnancy

-Foods containing healthy fats are an excellent source of calories and nutrients.
-Avocados, nuts and seeds are ideal.
-Wholegrain varieties of bread and pasta deliver slow-release energy and a healthy serving of fibre9.
+Eating small meals and healthy snacks throughout the day will provide the constant nourishment your baby needs.
+Foods containing healthy fats, such as avocados, nuts and seeds, are an excellent source of calories and nutrients.
+Wholegrain varieties of bread and pasta deliver slow-release energy and a healthy serving of fibre.

 Questions about feeding and nutrition?